-All About the Yodeling Walmart Kid the Internet Is Obsessed With (and More Amazingly Talented Kids)
+All About the Fourth Grader Whose Cover of John Lennon's 'Imagine' Is Bringing Us to Tears (and More Amazingly Talented Kids)

+In May 2018, fourth grade student Adam Kornowski did just that with his gorgeous rendition of John Lennon’s “Imagine” during his school talent show in Minnesota.
+The performance landed Adam a standing ovation from awe-struck parents in the audience.

+“There wasn’t a parent in the room with a dry eye by the end,” Kornowski’s mother Michelle captioned a video of the performance that she posted to Facebook.
+The clip quickly went viral, earning more than 10 million views to date.

-Mason’s yodel was caught on camera and was subsequently shared across the internet.
-Soon after, he went viral, gaining plenty of online fans along the way.
-But Mason is hardly the first kid singing sensation to get the same sort of treatment on Twitter.
+But Adam is hardly the first kid singing sensation to get the same sort of treatment on social media.

 Take a stroll down the viral internet stars memory lane to remember the kids with impressive pipes who have caught our attention over the years.